This page will give you information about a subtotal hysterectomy. If you have any questions, you should ask your GP or relevant health professional.

 What is a subtotal hysterectomy?

-A subtotal hysterectomy is an operation to remove part of your uterus (womb).
+A subtotal hysterectomy is an operation to remove part of your uterus (womb), leaving your cervix (neck of your womb) in place.
 Your ovaries may need to be removed at the same time.

 What are the benefits of surgery?